ozzyuni/pyannote-whisper/README.md

 # pyannote-whisper

 Run ASR and speaker diarization based on whisper and pyannote.audio.
+Compared to the original, this fork updates `pyannote` to `speaker_diarization_community_1` and loads `whisper` through `transformers` for some different configuration options.
+It also provides a new Docker-based setup option.

 ## Installation
 1. Install transformers and accelerate